 9. The Cape Town Comedy Club

 The Cape Town Comedy Club is the Mother City’s dedicated stand-up comedy venue and it’s known as one of the best in the world.
 Sit back and enjoy some of South Africa’s funniest while enjoying time with your friends and family.

 10. Oranjezicht City Farm

 Spend your Saturday walking through this amazing market packed with the freshest produce around.
-All the fruit and vegetables sold at the market is sourced from local farmers with other stands selling unique treats like delicious Gelato, fresh fruit juices and artisanal breads.
+All the fruit and vegetables sold at the market is sourced from local farmers with other stands selling unique treats like delicious Gelato, fresh fruit juices and artisanal bread.

 11. City Sightseeing Bus Tours

-Get to know Cape Town a little better from one the famous City Sightseeing double-decker buses.
+Get to know Cape Town a little better from one of the famous City Sightseeing double-decker buses.
 Depending on the tour you pick you can choose to spend a whole day on the bus or half of your day as there are pick-up and drop-off points along the routes.
 If the weather isn’t great then you can sit on the lower desk and listen to complimentary audio tapes in 15 different languages.